Correspondence Tracker & Management Tool

 Step 1

-At this stage my aim was to define client goals, collect all existing data/feedback, and use these insights to establish a strategic redesign.
+At this stage, my goal was to define client goals, collect all existing data/feedback, and use these insights to establish a strategic redesign.
 Recordings of usability testing sessions were available.

 “This is the part that actually sucks.
 I should be able to click on where I need to go, especially if I've already done those steps.”